christian-marie/talk-roundtrip/slides.md

 ![We are now enterprise developers](dog.jpg)

-# Let's try it on enterprise JSON!

-## Two primitives for all your JSON needs:
+# Two primitives for all your JSON needs:

 ```haskell
 class Syntax s => JsonSyntax s where